breatheco-de/exercise-contact-list-context/README.md

     - Read contacts
     - Update
     - Delete
 - (Optional) Ask the user for confirmation before deleting a contact.
-Use a Modal component for this.
+We recommend wsing a Modal component for this.

-All functionalities must be implemented under the concept of Context.
+All functionalities must be implemented under the concept of Context.API.

 `fetch` the data from the API: [https://playground.4geeks.com/contact/docs](https://playground.4geeks.com/contact/docs)